Birth Doula Certification

 You have the potential to touch so many lives!
 It’s exciting to imagine the unique skills and gifts you’re going to bring to this amazing work.
 Your journey starts by choosing a DONA Approved Birth Doula Training Workshop.
 These high-quality workshops all meet DONA International’s highest professional standards, which means you’ll be learning the skills you really need to provide excellent service to every family you support.

 In your birth doula training you can expect to learn not only the how to doula, but also the why we doula.
 Workshops cover evidence-based information about the benefits of doula support, the history of birth, the significance of doula support to families, practical hands- on techniques, as well as the steps to begin a career as a birth doula.
+After completing your workshop and all certification requirements, you will receive a digital certificate.
+Physical certificates can be purchased for $10 in the DONA Boutique.

 Our training program is a comprehensive process that includes in-class work as well as home-study.